 - Consider the space you have and the time you’ll have for caring for your garden this summer.

 - What does your calendar look like?
 Will there be big trips that will take you away from your garden?
-Water is most critical from June to August when days are hot and in the late summer when the plants are flowering and producing.
+Water is most critical from June to August, when days are hot, and in late summer, when plants are flowering and producing.

 - Think about how many people you are feeding.
 Is there a local place where you can donate your excess produce if you have extra?

 - Do you have the ability to store food?
-Do you feel comfortable with food preservation, such as balancing and freezing, dehydrating, canning or pressure canning?
-Your storage ability and comfort level with processes should be a factor in how much food you grow.
+Do you feel comfortable with food preservation, such as balancing, freezing, dehydrating, canning, or pressure canning?
+Your storage capacity and comfort level with processes should be factors in how much food you grow.
+(If you do end up with extra, consider donating to a local food bank or pantry.)

 “The key is, don’t rush and start too early,” Mama said.
 “If you’re getting impatient and need your fix, take in the smells as you walk through your local greenhouse.
 I also love going to The Gardens on Spring Creek and enjoying their butterfly garden.”